 I still think back fondly on my Air Belgium flight from Charleroi to Hong Kong, which had to be one of the most bizarre flights I’ve ever taken.
 It had a total of just 25 passengers onboard.
 It’s not often that the below pictures are what a cabin looks like while enroute on a long haul flight.

-About a year ago, Air Belgium started a reorganization process, whereby the airline discontinued regularly scheduled flights.
-Even with these changes, the airline is still losing a lot of money.
+Around a year ago, Air Belgium started a reorganization process, whereby the airline discontinued regularly scheduled flights.
+Even with these changes, the airline continued to lose money.

 As you’d expect when discontinuing regularly scheduled flights, the carrier’s revenue fell drastically, by roughly 40%.
 In the first half of 2024, the airline had revenue of €156 million, compared to €258 million in the same period the year before.
-Meanwhile losses have totaled €22 million.
-Air Belgium has been operating two freighter Boeing 747s, plus two Airbus A330s.
+Meanwhile losses totaled €22 million, as Air Belgium operated two freighter Boeing 747s, plus two Airbus A330s.

 Bottom line